18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 {{ page.supervisory_status }}

 **Travel requirement:**
-Occasional travel may be required up to 10%-20% per year
+Occasional travel may be required up to 10% per year

 **Who May Apply:**
-All United States citizens and nationals (residents of American Samoa and Swains Islands) and non-GSA employees/contractors are eligible to apply.
+All United States citizens who are not currently Federal employees or GSA contractors are eligible to apply.

 **Security clearance:**
 Public trust.
 Background investigation required.